xgaia/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 # Query

-Once all the data of interest are integrated (converted to RDF graphs), its time to query them.
-Querying rdf data is done by the SPARQL language.
-AskOmics have a user-friendly interface to build SPARQL queries without knowing SPARQL language.
+Once all the data of interest is integrated (converted to RDF graphs), its time to query them.
+Querying RDF data is done by using the SPARQL language.
+Fortunately, AskOmics provides a user-friendly interface to build SPARQL queries without having to learn the SPARQL language.

 ## Query builder overview